GoogleCloudPlatform/deploystack-google-lb-and-armor/README.md

 ## Setup

 This solution assumes you already have a project created and set up where you wish to host these resources.
-If not, and you would like for the project to create a new project as well,  please refer to the [github repository](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints/data-solutions/gcs-to-bq-with-least-privileges) for instructions.
+If not, and you prefer the system to create a new project for you,  please refer to the [github repository](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints/data-solutions/gcs-to-bq-with-least-privileges) for instructions.

 ### Prerequisites